aerospike/aerospike-client-python/doc/client.rst

             | Note that the TTL value will be employed ONLY on write/update calls.
             |
             | Default: 0
+        * **durable_delete** :class:`bool`
+            | If the transaction results in a record deletion, leave a tombstone for the record.
+This prevents deleted records from reappearing after node failures.
+Valid for Aerospike Server Enterprise Edition only.
+            |
+            | Default: false (do not tombstone deleted records).
         * **expressions** :class:`list`
             | Compiled aerospike expressions :mod:`aerospike_helpers` used for filtering records within a transaction.
             |